-1 General
+1. General

-- 1.1 The BLP Code for the Sale of New Homes ("the Code") has been developed by Building Life Plans Limited ("BLP") to set out the standards applicable to the marketing, sale and after sales customer services provided by Home Builders (as defined in the Code) of new build homes to customers insured by BLP (defined as 'Buyers' in the Code).
-The Code outlines a complaints procedure that must be followed should a domestic customer register a complaint with the Code Administrator. - 1.2 The Independent Consumer Adjudication Scheme ("the Scheme") provides an informal and independent way of adjudicating disputes between a Home Builder that subscribes to the Code ("the company") and a Buyer as defined in the Code ("the customer"). - 1.3 Decisions under the Scheme are taken by independent adjudicators appointed by CEDR to decide on the outcome of disputes dealt with under the Scheme.
-Decisions by adjudicators on eligible cases are only binding on the customer and the company when the customer accepts the decision.
-Acceptance by a customer must take place within 30 working days of the decision being issued for the decision to become binding.
+- 1.1.
+The Independent Adjudication Scheme (Gambling and Gaming) ("the Scheme") is administered by the Centre for Effective Dispute Resolution (CEDR).
+The Scheme provides an informal and independent way of adjudicating disputes between gambling and gaming operators ("the company") and their customers. - 1.2.
+The Scheme is free of charge to customers. - 1.3.
+Decisions and recommendations under the Scheme are taken by independent adjudicators appointed by CEDR to decide on the outcome of disputes dealt with under the Scheme.
+Subject always to Rule 1.9 and the £10,000.00 limit detailed therein, decisions by adjudicators on eligible cases are only binding on the customer and the company when the customer accepts the decision.
+Acceptance by a customer must take place within 30 working days of the decision being issued for the decision to become binding. - 1.4.
+Applications to the Scheme will be accepted from customers or their nominated representatives. - 1.5.
+A 'customer' is an individual who is the recipient or intended recipient of goods provided by the company in exchange for payment to, or an agreement to make payment to, the company. - 1.6.
+If a customer wishes to nominate a representative to act on their behalf, the customer must provide signed authority on their application to the Scheme confirming that they agree to the representative acting on their behalf. - 1.7.
+An application for adjudication can only be made by a customer if the dispute has not been resolved to the customer's satisfaction after receiving a written response from a senior manager at the company on or after 10 August 2015 confirming that the dispute has reached the conclusion of the company's complaints process. - 1.8.
+An adjudicator appointed under these Rules will make a decision or recommendation on the dispute by considering the information received from the customer and the company. - 1.9.
+If an adjudicator determines that the customer should be paid a sum of money up to but not exceeding £10,000.00, the adjudicator's decision will be binding on the company if accepted by the customer.
+If the adjudicator recommends that the customer should be paid a sum of money in excess of £10,000.00, the adjudicator's recommendation will be binding on the company if accepted by both the customer and the company.

-- 1.4 Applications to the Scheme will be accepted from customers or their nominated representatives. - 1.5 If a customer wishes to nominate a representative to act on their behalf, the customer must provide signed authority on their application to the Scheme confirming that they agree to the representative acting on their behalf. - 1.6 A customer can use the Scheme if they have not been able to settle a dispute in accordance with the procedure set out in the Code.
-The customer must first have registered his or her complaint with the Home Builder and provided evidence of how he or she has made all reasonable efforts to resolve the complaint directly with the company. - 1.7 An adjudicator appointed under these Rules will make a decision on the dispute by considering the information received from the customer and the company. - 1.8 Any decision made by an adjudicator appointed under these Rules applies only to the specific dispute referred.
-Under no circumstances do decisions made by adjudicators set precedents.
+- 1.10.
+Any decision or recommendation made by an adjudicator appointed under these Rules applies only to the specific dispute referred.
+Under no circumstances do decisions or recommendations made by adjudicators set precedents. - 1.11.
+Neither party to a case dealt with by the Scheme is obliged to use legal representation, although either party is free to do so if they wish.

-2 Scope of the Scheme
+2. Scope of the Scheme